Maternal care · whenever you need it

 ii

-Clear next steps, citations where they matter, and no pretending to be your doctor.
+Clear next steps, citations where they matter, and red-flag symptoms escalated to your provider or emergency care.
+No pretending to be your doctor.

 iii

-Open, type, breathe.
-No dashboards to decode when you are already stretched thin.
+Open, type or talk, breathe.
+No dashboards to decode and nothing to set up when your hands are full.

 Early access